This blog may contain affiliate links. Read our disclosure policy for more info.

 Check out the unlimited amount of hiking routes surrounding the region or test out the slopes (and vistas) at Mt Norquay to earn that relaxation.
 If you’re visiting Banff in the winter, you must visit their famous tube park, which is great fun for the whole family!

-Also, while you’re here, don’t forget to eat and drink.
-There are several good restaurants and bars in Banff.
+Also, while you’re here, don’t forget to enjoy downtown Banff.
+It’s the perfect spot to eat and drink since there are several good restaurants and bars.
 Parks Distillery is the place to go for a fantastic dinner and craft cocktails, while Banff Brewing Co. is the place to go for a beer.

 For foodies, an activity that isn’t quite as well known is this gourmet food tour that takes place inside the historic Fairmont Banff Springs Hotel.
 Your experience will consist of tasting several specially curated dishes with drink pairings and learning some history about this famous Scottish castle.